 His enthusiam for the big farm he has bought in New Jersey is no pose.
 He intends to run the farm so it makes a profit, and has a huge library of farming books.
-All his knowledge doesn't come out of books, either-he was wise enough to pick land that had several springs on it, with the result that last May, when other farmers were worrying over the prolonged dry spell, Ted's crops were fine.
+All his knowledge doesn't come out of books, either-hc was wise enough to pick land that had several springs on it, with the result that last May, when other farmers were worrying over the pro-longed dry spell, Ted's crops were fine.

-For Eastern Standard Time or Central Daylight Time subtract one hour from Eastern Daylight Time
+Far Eastern Standard Time ar Central Daylight Time subtract ane haur fram Eastern Daylight Time is Forecast.